 And anyhow, sooner or later you will have to go back to bed and hope to fall asleep again.

-Here are some ideas that may help when you are in bed, and you desperately want to stop lying awake worrying:
+Here are some ideas that may help when you are in bed with insomnia, and you desperately want to stop lying awake worrying: